Family allegedly slain by mom’s boyfriend was overcoming her husband’s cancer death in 2017: report

 The move had represented a new start for the family, which included daughter Zoe, 8; son Jon, 10, and her divorced mother, Jane Moeckel, 61, the St. Louis Post-Dispatch reported.

-But on Friday that new start came to a shocking, tragic and violent end when, Kasten’s boyfriend, identified as Richard Darren Emery, 46, killed the family members inside their home, authorities said.
+But on Friday that new start came to a shocking, tragic and violent end when Kasten’s boyfriend, identified as Richard Darren Emery, 46, killed the family members inside their home, authorities said.

 Emery later exchanged gunfire with police, and stabbed a woman multiple times while trying to steal her car, authorities added.
 He was eventually found bleeding from gunshot wounds inside the restroom of a convenience store after leading police on a seven-hour manhunt, according to reports.

-On Monday Emery appeared in court Monday afternoon, FOX 2 of St. Louis reported.
-He is due to return to before the judge Jan.
+On Monday, Emery appeared in court, FOX 2 of St. Louis reported.
+He is due to return before the judge Jan.
 8.

 He could get the death penalty if convicted in the case.
 He faces 15 felony counts, including for murder, armed criminal action and assault, FOX 2 reported.

-Moeckel had called 911 during the attack, and police could hear the sound of gunfire in the background, St. Charles Police Lt.
+Moeckel had called 911 during the attack, and police could hear the sound of gunfire in the background, St. Charles police Lt.
 Tom Wilkison said.

 “It was a gruesome, gruesome scene,” St. Charles County Prosecutor Tim Lohmar said at a news conference Saturday, describing the discovery of the bodies by police.